 Location: Upper West Side extends from central park to the Hudson River on the east and street no. 59th to 110th to the north.

 If you wish to live in Manhattan, then living in Upper West Side shall come on top of your priority list.
 It offers the most delightful neighborhood in Manhattan.
-You are going to enjoy the lavish greenery surroundings of Central Park if you crave for the long walks under trees.
-It has some of the finest cool boutiques of NYC on the Columbus Avenue, and cafes on Amsterdam.
+You are going to enjoy the lavish greenery surroundings of Central Park if you crave long walks under trees.
+It has some of the finest cool boutiques of NYC on Columbus Avenue, and cafes in Amsterdam.
 The subway lines along Broadway.

 Location: It extends from the East River to Fifth Avenue to the west and from street no. 60th to 77th to the south.

 Lenox Hill on the Upper East showcases uptown life at its best.
-The avenue such as Madison extends the closest outlook of Park and Fifth with its brand shops.
+An avenue such as Madison extends the closest outlook of Park and Fifth with its brand shops.